 Music Charts

-When Billboard Magazine started charging for access to its music charts and Nielsen sold off their free online radio charts (BDSradio), I discovered it was very difficult to find a list of current radio hits.
-Even though streaming has overtaken radio, I still want to see what radio is playing because you can be pretty sure that listeners like those songs.
-I finally found the iHeart Radio music charts online.
-These cover all the standard mainstream formats—Top 40, Country, Rock, etc.and they’re up-to-date.
+When Billboard Magazine started charging for access to its music charts and Nielsen sold off their free online radio charts (BDSradio), it was hard to find a list of current radio hits.
+Even though streaming has overtaken radio, I still want to see what radio is playing because I can be pretty sure that listeners like those songs.
+(Radio can’t afford to play songs that listeners will tune out. ) I finally found the iHeart Radio music charts online.
+These cover all the standard mainstream formats—Country, Rock, Top 40, etc. and they’re up-to-date.
+I especially rely on the Triple A chart for current singer songwriters, indie Pop, and Americana.

 Music libraries